 - Finally, when you start, don’t make it the goal to get something to shove in your gob.
 Make it your goal to be confident in your ID of the plants you’ve observed.
 Make it your goal to learn everything you can about them.
 Many plants are edible throughout their visible season, but most have a certain window of harvesting when they are at their best and most rewarding.

 By simply being curious and observant, you will already start to add to that valuable mental database (one, I guarantee, you already have something of).
 You’ll begin to notice and feel the patterns and rhythms of nature and the cycles of the seasons.
-You’ll start to see the rhythm of each plant or fungi.
+You’ll start to see the cycle of each plant or fungi.

 My First Active Year